sorbet/sorbet/docs/compressors.md

 Sorbet internally uses a lizard(LZ5) compressor to compress internal datastructures, with compression level 15.
-Decision to use it was made via a following benchmark(run with https://github.com/inikep/lzbench) Note that care a lot about decompression speed, followed by size.
+Decision to use it was made via the following benchmark(run with https://github.com/inikep/lzbench) Note that we care a lot about decompression speed, followed by size.
 We care a bit about compression speed, but not much.
-From numbers below, measured on global state of Sorbet for stdlib, lz5 provides great decompression(~5 GB/s) while compressing to around 1/3rd of the size and with ~100M/s compression speed.
+The numbers below are measured on the GlobalState of Sorbet for the stdlib. lz5 provides great decompression(~5 GB/s) while compressing to around 1/3rd of the size and with ~100M/s compression speed.

 | Compressor name         | Compression| Decompress.| Compr. size | Ratio | Filename |